Selling and Renting RV Lots...

 that wish to sell their RV lots, prohibiting even small "for sale"

-signs, offering badly out-of-date sales lists, and very difficult access.
-The
+signs, offering poorly maintained sales lists (if at all?), and very difficult physical access.

 effect of these actions is to hurt member owners not only from a time-on-market

 point of view, but price as well.
 It is difficult to understand and reconcile